"You know how some people and animals lose control of their bladders when they're surprised? It's like that, but for lightning."

 - Franklin Richards, the pre-teen son of Reed and Sue Richards of the Fantastic Four.
 His mutant reality warping powers are practically without limit; he was the one who created the Heroes Reborn universe that saved The Avengers and the Fantastic Four from dying at the hands of Onslaught.
 However, he rarely has any control of his powers at all.
 Things...
 Just seem to happen.

-- Citizen Steel, one of the newer members of the Justice Society of America, gained the powers of super-strength and Nigh Invulnerability through exposure to liquid metal blood.
+- Citizen Steel, one of the newer members, gained the powers of Super Strength and Nigh-Invulnerability through exposure to liquid metal blood.
 The exposure removed his ability to register temperatures, textures, and (more importantly) how much strength he's exerting.
 He goes around in a steel costume he's literally welded into to keep him from accidentally crushing anyone.

 - Another member, Lightning, can't touch anything electrical otherwise she causes it and the the surrounding area to short out, her being a teenage girl who had a popular social life makes it worse for her.

 - Wundarr absorbed ambient energy constantly, and if it wasn't burned off by occasional acts of Super Strength or dampened by special S.H.I.E.L.D. equipment, he tended to explosively regurgitate it periodically.
 Later, as Aquarius, his power is modified to neutralize all energy above a certain threshold near him, whether he wants it to or not.